How do Portable Air Conditioners Work & Other Frequently Asked Questions

 Are Portable Air Conditioners Noisy?

-One of the disadvantages that portable air conditioners have is that they are very noisy.
+One of the disadvantages that portable units have is that they are very noisy.
 If you’ve just bought a portable aircon, you may have trouble sleeping beside a loud device.
 Since they’re usually placed on solid floors, the area for vibration is increased, increasing the noise.
 Try to place a rug under your portable AC to minimize this noise.
 Additionally, you can check the decibels rating of the model before making your purchase.
 Go for a model that has a lower decibel rating.

 Are Portable Air Conditioners Energy-Efficient?